 From constructing complex structures to tweaking and rebuilding them in order to test out a better solution, your son or daughter will be solving problems like a real engineer in no time!
 Our hands-on programs are a fantastic way for your budding inventor to gain a solid grasp of engineering, science and architectural concepts while also igniting his or her imagination and creativity along the way.
 Parents can also have fun learning about the cool new things students learned in class through our regular email communication.
 In addition, we’ll provide a sneak peek of the next week’s project so the whole family can get excited for the next fun project!

-Here’s what our Engineering programs in the Columbus region include:
+Our Engineering courses in the Columbus region feature: